An extracurricular activity is any activity that falls outside from the domain of the normal curriculum of the education system.

 There are several competitions arranged either by schools or Regional/national committees which are related to the academics.
 You might have participated in any of them.
 You can include it in your list as a non-scholastic activity.
 These contests might include International Kangaroo Mathematician Contest, National Geographic Bee, Science Bowl, Google Science Fair, Chemistry Olympiad, Academic Decathlon etc. It can either include some small inter-house competitions your school used to arrange.
 Just think about them and jot it down on the paper.

 An academic club is basically a school-ratified clique of tutees, often with a department sponsor, who converge to come up with activities or discussions based on their particular topic of concern.
 They are mostly based on the subject of interest of students.
 Examples are the Math Honors Society, the National Honors Society, and the Young Scientists Society.

-Art is an act of expressing feelings, thoughts, and observations.
 The basic forms of art are painting, sculpture and architecture.
 However, you can include any minor type into it because of its broad meaning.
 You might have participated in any small art activity back in your middle school.
 It could be a small project making designing your dream home or making a robot.
 If you are really good at art and paintings, it’s a plus point!
 You can also dig into various forums through clubs you might have joined or on your own – this can include film production, animation, sculpture, carvings, and so on.